 Is AlCl3 pure covalent compound?

 A pure covalent bond is mostly formed in the molecule have has the same type of atoms and the same electronegativity, for example – O2, F2, Cl2, etc.

-Basically, a homonuclear molecule has the ability to form a pure covalent bond because the electronegativity of atoms is the same, hence, sharing of electrons is also equal in them.
+Basically, a homonuclear molecule has the ability to form a pure covalent bond because the electronegativity of atoms is the same, hence, sharing of electrons is also equal to them.

 In short, a pure covalent bond is formed between the atoms when they share an equal number of electrons.

 So, Is AlCl3 a pure covalent compound?
 No, AlCl3 is a not pure covalent compound because it is a heteronuclear molecule that contains different types of atoms (aluminum and chlorine atom), and their electronegativity is also not the same.